 Brattleboro Museum & Art Center elects new trustees and officers

-Of the new trustees, BMAC Director Danny Lichtenfeld said, "These five individuals bring just the right combination of skills and expertise to help BMAC continue to thrive and grow.
+Of the new trustees, BMAC Director Danny Lichtenfeld said, "Chris Sink and Dan Yates have just the right combination of skills, expertise, and professional experience necessary to help BMAC continue to thrive and grow.
 I look forward to working with them and the rest of our Board in the years to come."

 In a brief meeting immediately following the election of new trustees, the museum's newly constituted Board of Trustees elected four officers to one-year terms.
-Christopher Chapman, of Brattleboro, was re-elected to a second term as president.
-For the past 16 years, Chapman has been a principal with Trust Company of Vermont, a statewide trust services company.
-He has served on numerous boards, state committees, and the Brattleboro Select Board.
+Christopher Chapman of Brattleboro was elected to a third term as President.
+For the past 17 years, Chapman has been a principal with Trust Company of Vermont, a statewide trust services company.
+He has served on numerous boards, state committees, and the Brattleboro Selectboard.
 His father, Ralph Chapman, was an original incorporator of the Brattleboro Museum & Art Center.
-James Meltzer of Hancock, New Hampshire, was elected vice president.
-David Walter of Westminster was elected secretary, and Fred Moriarty was elected treasurer, a position he held at BMAC from 1990 to 1994.
+James Meltzer of Hancock, N.H., and Fred Moriarty of Hinsdale, N.H., were re-elected to second terms as Vice President and Treasurer, respectively.
+Christie Herbert of Dummerston, was elected Secretary.

 If you'd like to leave a comment (or a tip or a question) about this story with the editors, please email us.
 We also welcome letters to the editor for publication; you can do that by filling out our letters form and submitting it to the newsroom.